Interview – Rick DeJesus of Adelitas Way

 CrypticRock.com – That sounds very exciting.
 Being a musician in 2014 has its positives and negatives.
 The positive being a broader base of people can discover your music with the internet and all the social networking.
 The negative being the true art of an album has been diminished with physical albums not being purchased as much anymore.
 Does this make it difficult and frustrating for you as a musician to put together a full cohesive rock album knowing that many people may be just buying it in pieces?

 Rick DeJesus – Not at all because there are people who will appreciate it.
-It is not for the people who are not going to buy it, it is not for the people which do not buy records now a days.
+It is not for the people who are not going to buy it, it is not for the people who do not buy records nowadays.
 We have diehard fans that we cannot wait until they hear what we have done, they appreciate every single song we create.
 We made this record for ourselves and for them.
 For us, it was all about making sure the material was amazing and people were blown away.
 We went in the whole time with an album mentality.
 We never thought about just single tracks or single songs, we thought let’s make an escape for the people.
 The people who buy it will understand it and appreciate it.
 The ones which will just buy the singles, that is what they will get.
 We do not try and alienate all the people that do appreciate albums, there are just people who do not.

 I have a very old school mentality, I think it is the rock-n-roll in me; we live off our live show, we live off the albums we create for people.
 We are not the kind of band that writes one single and sells five million singles.
 We are a band that has a diehard following and core fan base that thirsts for what we can bring.
 There are people who come up to me and tell me, “Your song changed my life”, or “I would not have gotten through a time if I didn’t listen to “Brother” off the first album”.
 I take that very seriously, I am not here just to sell records.
 I am here to connect with the fans and the audience we have built, I am here to make them proud and excited.
 There are so many reasons I still do this, I think that is why I am still here.
-It would have been easy for me to pack my bags when times got hard throughout this whole journey.
+It would have been easy for me to pack my bags when times get hard throughout this whole journey.
 There were a million times that things went the way I wouldn’t have loved them to go, it never deterred me, there is a bigger picture.
 I have a path that I am following that I know I am put here to do, I focus on that first.

 CrypticRock.com – That is great to hear you have such drive and determination.
 It is not often you hear such passion from many people in any walk of life in 2014.
 What are some of your musical influences?

 Rick DeJesus – I am a product of the 1990’s.
-I remember sitting in my room at eleven or twelve years of age, playing video games, listen to Nirvana, Offspring’s Smash (1994), Soundgarden, and Metallica.
+I remember sitting in my room at eleven or twelve years of age, playing video games, listening to Nirvana, Offspring’s Smash (1994), Soundgarden, and Metallica.
 I am very much from that era.
 My musical library has grown over the years, I appreciate The Beatles, Led Zeppelin, and everything they have done for rock-n-roll.
 I love Motown.
 I am not the kind of person who thinks I know everything.
 I met my drummer and he introduced me to some bands that influenced me and he has put his influence into our band.
 Trevor is my go to guy, he has been with me the longest, and him and I have built this together.
 He is, first of all, one of the best drummers I think I have ever seen.
 Second, he is the guy who has been with me the most, I really trust his opinion.
 He introduced me to Refused and he loves Incubus.
 Your musical library gets opened up dramatically once you are around other people who love music.
 I am always open to new music and maybe records I do not know about.
 I just love great music.

 Atlantic